k88hudson/git-flight-rules/README.md

 <a name="find-a-tag-where-a-commit-is-referenced"></a>
 ### Find a tag where a commit is referenced

-To find all tags containing a specific commit
+To find all tags containing a specific commit:

 ```sh
 $ git tag --contains <commitid>